textX/textX/README.rst

 You can invent your own language or build a support for already existing textual language or file format.

-From a single language description (grammar) textX will build a parser and a meta-model (a.k.a. abstract syntax) for the language.
+From a single language description (grammar), textX will build a parser and a meta-model (a.k.a. abstract syntax) for the language.
 See the docs for the details.